ttyelud/dracht.io/docs/drachtio-server/3-configuring.md

 * `--homer-id id` id to use to represent this server when sending messages to homer
 * `--version` print the drachtio server version to console and exit.
 * `--mtu` specifies a message size, in bytes, for requests such that when outgoing requests exceed this threshold use of tcp is forced (this overrides the default sofia stack setting for the same). &nbsp;*Added in version 0.7.3-rc2*.
+* `--dh-param` dhparam file used for inbound tls admin connections. &nbsp;*Added in version 0.8.0-rc1*.